zkzk5214/CV_Proj/Proj1/README.md

 Modify an existing Siamese Tracker to add functionality that makes it work better.

 ## To do lists:
-1. Continue improve  Kalman filter -- Predict “complex” trajectories (curve)
-2. Crop images -- shorten prediction time
-3. Find best datasets (Curve Trajectories) add block
+1. Presentation Part
+2. Report and code part

-Deadline: 31/3/2020
+Deadline: 2/4/2020

 ## Assignment
 ### Improve: